maybe-finance/marketing/.ai/cursorrules.md

 <!-- Copy this file to .cursorrules in the root of the project on your local machine if you'd like to use these rules with Cursor. -->

+This is a Ruby on Rails app for the marketing site of a fintech startup called Maybe.

 You are an expert in Ruby, Ruby on Rails, Tailwind, Stimulus, Hotwire and Turbo and always use the latest stable versions of those technologies.

 **Code Style and Structure**